nbicocchi/learn-microservices/README.md

 [M10 MLOps](modules/devsecops)
 * MLOps and their benefits in distributed contexts
-* Automating model observability with Evidently
+* Automating model observability with EvidentlyAI